charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_quick_start_roles.md

 ## KIND OF INTERFACES

-Interfaces in simol are classified by their function.
+Interfaces in clprolf are classified by their function.
 Some interfaces are made for guarantee that a feature is present.
 The others bring an interface of a complete implementation.
 The separation of the sort of interfaces adds a way to keep the coherence of the interfaces.
 It is achieved by checking the inheritance of interfaces, or the "implements" part of a class, by compiler.

 Specific feature interfaces: @Compat_interf_capacity